 Financial aid students are eligible to receive Winter Study grant aid for their primary Winter Study course.

-This grant will cover between 10 – 100% of your primary course costs.
-The percentage is directly proportional to your level of financial need for the academic year, rounded up to the nearest 10%, but there are limits depending on the course you choose.
+This grant will cover between 50 - 100% of your primary course costs.
+The percentage is based on your financial need for the academic year and the type of course you choose.
 The winter study grant is expected to help cover course costs such as books, materials, and course charges.
 Students are responsible for paying any difference between your winter study grant and any winter study course charges that are applied to your student account.
-The book grant does not apply for any winter study course.

 You don't need to apply for this aid, and the only limit is the total course cost.
-Course instructors determine project costs and report them to the Winter Study financial aid coordinator, who then calculates a grant for each eligible student.
+Course instructors determine project costs and report them to the Winter Study Coordinator, who then calculates a grant for each eligible student.
 Charges and grants are posted to student accounts in early December.
 Students are responsible to pay the difference between the two.

-You must complete the Registrar Office’s Winter Study Financial Aid Form so we can determine approved project costs.
+You must complete the Registrar Office’s Winter Study Financial Aid Form so the Winter Study Committee can determine approved project costs.

 Regular projects that do not have a standard cost (most often internships or fieldwork)